 As mentioned, there is a shrinking pool of U.S. executive assistants.

 From 2000 to 2019, the U.S. economy shed more than 2.1 million administrative and office support jobs, mostly due to technology.
-The shortage of executive assistants is particularly challenging for businesses with larger executive teams needing to scale up support quickly.
+The shortage of executive assistants is particularly challenging for businesses with larger executive teams that need to quickly scale up support.

-According to LinkedIn, the tight labor market and surging demand mean it takes 33 days to hire an administrative assistant.
-Stretch that time out for multiple executives, and you have a daunting challenge.
+According to LinkedIn, the tight labor market and surging demand mean hiring an administrative assistant takes 33 days.
+If you extend that time to multiple executives, you have a daunting challenge.

 “The more sophisticated and highly developed VA firms offer a managed service where assistants are supervised locally, the quality of work checked, and regular training and development offered,” SIA said.
 This contrasts to a self-serve model, which is more akin to a platform that simply facilitates the introduction of a client to an assistant and does not provide ongoing support throughout the engagement.”